zompi2/cppcorosample/README.md

 If the owner of the coroutine has been destroyed while the coroutine is suspended, when something resumes the coroutine we will end up in an invalid place in memory.

-The solution for game engines like Unreal Engine is to keep a soft reference to the owner which calls the coroutine inside the Awaiter and simply do not resume the coroutine if the reference becomes invalid.
+The solution for game engines like Unreal Engine is to keep a soft reference to the owner inside the Awaiter and simply do not resume the coroutine if the reference becomes invalid.

 For pure c++ solutions it would require some sort of objects lifetime tracker.

 There is no bad side effect of keeping coroutines suspended forever, because they are stackless and all data required for their resume is stored inside a Handle, which is destroyed when going out of scope.

 [Back to index](#index)